UJJawalSHarma2001o9/express-to-do-list/README.md

 _/

 # Project run by - npm run dev ;

-      * tip - if want use it  npm run start ;
+      * tip - first install all of npm package using this commands "npm i "  ;

 # NPM packages
 - env - npm install express dotenv